codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 After you install Codefresh, these are post-installation operations that you should follow.

+### Disable user and team management via Codefresh UI

+If you use an external provider for user and team provisioning, such as Terraform or a different IdP (Identity Provider), you can disable user/team operations in the Codefresh UI.

+* Enable `disableUserManagement` in Feature management.

+When enabled, you are blocked from these operations in Codefresh:
+* Adding/updating/deleting users
+* Adding/updating/deleting teams
+* Defining/updating roles for users
+* Defining/updating SSO provider for users

 ### Selectively enable SSO provider for account
 As a Codefresh administrator, you can select the providers you want to enable for SSO in your organization, for both new and existing accounts.
 You can always renable a provider when needed.